 Fusions also has built-in safety checks to prevent a staging environment uploading to a production server for example; each connection is locked down to only connect from specific environments.

-To allow secure automated connections, authentication must be with a Fusions-generated (RSA algorithm) key pair, and not a password.
+To allow secure automated connections, authentication must be with a self-managed and installed key pair, and not a password.

 To enable two-way verification, please securely send Fusions support the SFTP servers own public key, not to be confused with the public key from Fusions.